World Wide Fund for Nature: Initialism dispute

 In 2000, the World Wide Fund for Nature sued the World Wrestling Federation (now named WWE) for unfair trade practices.
-Both parties had shared the initials "WWF" since 1979.
+Both parties had shared the initials WWF since 1979.
 The conservation organization claimed that the professional wrestling company had violated a 1994 agreement regarding international use of the WWF initials.

 On 10 August 2001, a UK court ruled in favour of the World Wide Fund for Nature.
-The World Wrestling Federation filed an appeal in October 2001, but later withdrew their appeal.
-On 5 May 2002, the World Wrestling Federation changed its Web address from WWF.com to WWE.com, and replaced every "WWF" reference on the existing site with "WWE", officially announcing their name change to "World Wrestling Entertainment" a day later with a "Get the 'F' Out" marketing campaign.
+The World Wrestling Federation filed an appeal in October 2001, but later withdrew its appeal.
+On 5 May 2002, the World Wrestling Federation changed its Web address from WWF.com to WWE.com, and replaced every WWF reference on the existing site with WWE, officially announcing its name change to World Wrestling Entertainment a day later with a "Get the 'F' Out" marketing campaign.
 The company's stock ticker also switched from WWF to WWE shortly after.

-The wrestling organization's abandonment of "WWF" initialism did not end the two organizations' legal conflict.
+The wrestling organization's abandonment of WWF did not end the two organizations' legal conflict.
 Later in 2002, the World Wide Fund for Nature petitioned the court for $360 million in damages, but was not successful.
 A subsequent request to overturn by the World Wide Fund for Nature was dismissed by the British Court of Appeal on 28 June 2007.
-In 2003, World Wrestling Entertainment won a limited decision which permitted them to continue marketing certain pre-existing products with the abandoned WWF logo.
-However, WWE was mandated to issue newly branded merchandise such as apparel, action figures, video games, and DVDs with the "WWE" initials.
-Additionally, the court order required the company to remove both auditory and visual references to "WWF" in its library of video footage outside the United Kingdom.
+In 2003, World Wrestling Entertainment won a limited decision which permitted it to continue marketing certain pre-existing products with the abandoned WWF logo.
+However, WWE was mandated to issue newly branded merchandise such as apparel, action figures, video games, and DVDs with the WWE initials.
+Additionally, the court order required the company to remove both auditory and visual references to WWF in its library of video footage outside the United Kingdom.

 Starting with the 1,000th episode of Raw in July 2012, the WWF "scratch" logo is no longer censored in archival footage.
 In addition, the WWF initials are no longer censored when spoken or when written in plain text in archival footage.
 In exchange, WWE is no longer permitted to use WWF initials or logo in any new, original footage, packaging, or advertising, with any old-school logos for retro-themed programming now using a modification of the original WWF logo without the F.